 - Parameter - The HTTP request parameter that was used for this attack.

-- Method - The HTTP method, GET or POST, that was used to carry out this attack.
+- Method - The HTTP method, such as GET or POST, that was used to carry out this attack.

 The Attack Information section provides details about the vulnerability and recommendations on how to solve it.
 You will also find links to references from industry-standard councils such as NIST, OWASP, and DISA, which you can use to gather more information about the vulnerability.